MBODM/DotNetBinariesSize/README.md

 ### What it is

-After a short discussion about Rust and Go, with a friend of mine (greetings to Stefan), we thought about how much minimal size some different .NET binaries (executables) may have today (when compiled self-contained with "minimum output size" options, like Trimming).
+After a short discussion about Rust and Go, with a friend of mine (greetings to Stefan here), we thought about the minimal size some different .NET binaries (executables) may have today (when compiled `self-contained` with "minimum output size" options, like Trimming).
 Therefore i thought it´s a good idea to quickly test this on my own.
 I just used this GitHub repo to have some place to save the projects and share the results.

 So, really nothing special here (translation: _super lame_). 😁

 ### How it is done

-I just opened some default Visual Studio 2022 .NET project templates, enabled all the "minimum output binary size" options in the Publish UI dialog, saved and compiled them.
+I just opened some default Visual Studio 2022 .NET project templates, saved and compiled them.
+Then i published them with the following options:
+- `self-contained` as Deployment mode.
+- `win-x64` as Target runtime.
+- `Produce single file` checked.
+- `Enable Ready2Run compilation` unchecked.
+- `Trim unused code` checked, if existing.

+enabled the `Trim unused code` option, if existing, in the Publish UI dialog, saved and compiled them as `self-contained`.
 No other changes were made and no code was written.
 The tested project types are:

 - .NET 6 CLI Application
 - .NET 6 WinForms Application